Roast Duck with Orange Glaze

 - Bake, uncovered, 2-1/2 to 3-1/4 hours or until a thermometer reads 180° for the duck and 165° for the stuffing.
 Drain fat from pan as it accumulates.
 Cover loosely with foil if duck browns too quickly.
 Cover and let stand 20 minutes before removing stuffing and carving.

 - Meanwhile, for glaze, combine sugars, cornstarch and salt in a saucepan.
-Gradually stir in orange juice, peel and hot pepper sauce until blended.
+Gradually stir in orange juice, zest and hot pepper sauce until blended.
 Bring to a boil; cook and stir 2 minutes or until thickened.
 Serve with duck.
-Yield: 4 servings (4 cups stuffing).

 Nutrition Facts8 ounces cooked meat with 1 cup stuffing: 1039 calories, 54g fat (18g saturated fat), 154mg cholesterol, 1377mg sodium, 93g carbohydrate (44g sugars, 5g fiber), 42g protein.

 I needed an orange sauce in a pinch as my duck was already almost done roasting.
 The sauce turned out great!
 I used more sugar and more cornstarch because I like thicker and sweeter orange sauce.
 Thank you!